Download the May 2010 Letter (PDF)

 Dear HSPDS Alum,

 Greetings from the Harvard Speech and Parliamentary Debate Society!
 We hope this newsletter finds you well.
 Our team has had a phenomenally successful year both domestically and internationally: Harvard’s top two teams are ranked 1st and 2nd Teams of the Year in the American Parliamentary Debate Association (APDA).
+And this is due to persistent efforts, understanding the topic with the help of https://bestcustompapers.com and own search capabilities.
+It was thanks to hard work that we achieved such results!
 We have been Grand Finalists at the Worlds University Debating Championships for two years in a row, and Harvard continues to run the largest Parliamentary Debate tournament in North America each year.
 In addition, this coming year is our 30th anniversary, and we are looking to host an alumni reunion and create an alumni board.

 HSPDS has been a top university debating program this year.
 As many of you may remember, APDA gives awards to the top Team of the Year (TOTY), Speaker of the Year (SOTY), and top Novice of the Year (NOTY).
 Harvard won a host of prestigious awards this year: